Biko-KHM/plp_portfolio/README.md

 Hi, I'm **Bikila Keneni Hailu**, a passionate Software Engineering student at Haramaya University.
 I specialize in **full-stack development** and have a deep interest in **AI integration**.
 I believe in consistent growth through hands-on building, and my work reflects a strong focus on clean code, user-friendly UI, and scalable systems.

-> _“Rivers cut through rock not because of their power, but because of their perseverance.”_
+>
 ---

 ## 🎓 Education

 - **BSc in Software Engineering**
   *Haramaya University, Ethiopia (Expected: 2027)*
-  - Focus: Full-stack development, algorithms, and systems design.
+  - Focus: Full-stack development, Machine Learning and algorithms.

-- **BA in Management** *(Concurrent Degree)*
-  *Haramaya University, Ethiopia (Expected: 2026)*
-  - Focus: Project management, leadership, and strategic thinking.

 ---